Soft insoles for estimating 3D ground reaction forces using 3D printed foam-like sensors: Methods

-The insole consists of four individual layers: a soft foam layer that embeds the sensor, two insulating (top and bottom) layers, and a layer with grounding electrodes (Fig. \ref{fig:insoledesign}(a)).
-The purpose of the insulating layers was to prevent the user from creating an additional conductive path.
-In addition, they were used to package the entire structure.
+Realizing a sensorized insole requires the integration of sensing into a flexible/soft foot-shaped structure.
+The softness of foam-like structures can be very promising for such an application.
+Foam-like structures have been investigated in literature and were shown to be very promising due to their large change in resistance when a force/strain is applied \cite{WillemsteinPRA}.
+This piezoresistive effect is also used in this work.
+The significant change in resistance can also be seen in Figure \ref{fig:insoledesign}(a).
+Due to the large change (>75\% possible, as will be shown later) in resistance, the LED can go from dim to very bright.
+Thereby realizing a sensitive yet soft sensor.

-The sensing was implemented using the other two layers by adding piezoresistive porous (foam-like) sensors.
-These piezoresistive sensors \cite{WillemsteinPRA, FoamSense, murali} change their resistance when subjected to a load.
-The resistance of the sensors was measured using a voltage divider (see Fig. \ref{fig:insoledesign}(b)).
-To realize the voltage dividers a common grounding layer was added inside the insole.
-A small strip was left at the edge of the common ground layer to provide a place outside the user's shoe for connecting the grounding electrode.
+In this work, foam-like sensors are used for sensorized insoles to measure ground reaction forces (GRFs).
+Specifically, we focus on using the insoles on an instrumented treadmill (Figure \ref{fig:insoledesign}(b)).
+To reconstruct the GRFs, the sensors need to capture enough data during walking, To this end, the sensors were distributed over the entire length of the foot.
+Specifically, the sensors were added at the heel (HL), midfoot (MF), metatarsal (MT), and toes (TO) (Figure \ref{fig:insoledesign}(c)).
+These locations should allow for the reconstruction of aspects of the gait cycle such as heel strike and toe-off.
+Furthermore, these locations experience most of the pressure on the foot during walking thereby aiding in ground reaction force estimation.

-To estimate the gait cycle and ground reaction force, four sensors were added.
-These sensors were distributed over the entire length of the foot.
-Specifically, the sensors were added at the heel(HL), midfoot(MF), metatarsal(MT), and toes(TO) (Fig. \ref{fig:insoledesign}(a)).
-These locations allow for the reconstruction of aspects of the gait cycle such as heel strike and toe-off.
+The complete insole also required the addition of insulation to separate the user and conductive components.
+To this end, an insole was designed consisting of four individual layers (Figure \ref{fig:insoledesign}(d)): a soft foam layer that integrates the sensor, two insulating (top and bottom) layers, and a layer with grounding electrodes.
+The purpose of the insulating layers was to prevent the user from creating an additional conductive path but also to package the entire structure.

-The four piezoresistive porous sensors change resistance when subjected to a force.
-Within this work, the change in resistance $\Delta R$ is used for force estimation.
-The change in resistance is defined as (with $R_0$ the resistance when the user is standing still at the start)
+The sensing of the insole was accomplished by the grounding and sensor layer.
+The sensor layer consisted of four piezoresistive foam-like (porous) sensors (Figure \ref{fig:insoledesign}(c)).
+These piezoresistive sensors \cite{WillemsteinPRA} change their resistance when subjected to a load.
+The resistance of the sensors was measured using a voltage divider with the foam-like sensor inside the shoe and a second resistor external to the shoe.
+To complete the voltage dividers a common grounding layer was added inside the insole.
+A small strip was added at the edge of the common ground layer to provide a connection point for the wiring outside of the user's shoe.